Heads up people!

 Q. Who is your management team now?

-My cousin, Rahul Gupte, who was also working with me in Convonix, joined me at WisdmLabs as I found it extremely difficult to handle everything by myself.
-He handles operations.
+Rahul Gupte, who was also working with me in Convonix, joined me at WisdmLabs as a consultant because I found it extremely difficult to handle everything by myself.
+He guided us with Operations.
 I’m also accompanied by my friend since college, Arunesh Parab who is a technical wizard and has a great amount of technical understanding.
 He obviously looks after the technical aspects.
 I look after marketing and sales aspects.

 Q. Was the second branch out of need?